Lycurgus1/networking/NETWORKING_THEORY.md

 	- Works better in agile enviornment when change can be done iteratively
 - Micro services talk to each other kubernetes and docker swarm

-**micro services business example**
+**Micro services business example**
-- tesco contracted us to handle all cheese sales
+- Tesco contracted us to handle all cheese sales
 - API tier accessed to and from tesco
 - This then interacts with db tier
-- app tier interacts with db tier alongside CRUD guidelines
+- App tier interacts with db tier alongside CRUD guidelines
 	- create, record, update delete
 - micros services would be to break down websites functions into differnt servers
 	- e.g internally adding more cheese and externally buying more cheese